apache/arrow-site/faq.md

 Some things to keep in mind when comparing the Arrow IPC file format and the Parquet format:

-* Parquet is safe for long-term storage and archival purposes, meaning if you write a file today, you can expect that any system that says they can "read Parquet" will be able to read the file in 5 years or 10 years.
+* Parquet is designed for long-term storage and archival purposes, meaning if you write a file today, you can expect that any system that says they can "read Parquet" will be able to read the file in 5 years or 10 years.
-  While the Arrow on-disk format is stable and will be readable by future versions of the libraries, it is not intended for long-term archival storage.
+  While the Arrow on-disk format is stable and will be readable by future versions of the libraries, it does not prioritize the requirements of long-term archival storage.

 * Reading Parquet files generally requires efficient yet relatively complex decoding, while reading Arrow IPC files does not involve any decoding because